shariq1989/cookbook/content/recipe/goat-yakhni.md

 For the Yakhni Soup:

 * 1 tbsp [Ghee](https://amzn.to/3vmpBaf)
-* 1 Yellow Onion, diced
+* 1 Red Onion, diced
-* 6 Garlic Cloves, crushed
+* 6 Garlic Cloves, lightly crushed
-* Fresh Ginger, 2-inch piece, crushed, plus more to garnish
+* Fresh Ginger, 2-inch piece, crushed into a paste, plus more to garnish
-* 2-3 Thai Green Chili, slit lengthwise
+* 2-3 Thai Green Chilis, slit lengthwise
-* 1 Cinnamon Stick
+* 1 Cinnamon Stick, broken down
 * 1 lb Goat, washed and cut into 1-inch pieces, skinless and bone-in, plus extra bones if you have them
 * 4 cup Water
 * 1 tbsp Kosher Salt